 The Success of CBD for Pain

 The next time you have a headache, skip taking ibuprofen or Tylenol.
 Instead, you may want to consider swallowing a CBD capsule.
 Cannabidiol (called CBD for short) is a new favorite product in the health industry.
-CBD has recently been advertised as a quick-fix for anxiety, ADHD, and pain.
+CBD has recently been advertised as a quick fix for anxiety, ADHD, and pain.

 CBD has only recently become legal in the United States.
 However, recent research suggests that 62% of individuals utilize CBD to treat a medical problem.
 People use CBD to help them deal with arthritis, chronic pain, or joint pain.
+CBD also has minimal side effects and a low-risk profile with zero addiction.

 There’s a lot of excitement about medical marijuana and CBD in the current market.
 With CBD vastly legal now, we see many people excited to have something else that can help them with chronic pain.
 However, that leaves us to question two things.
 First, is CBD safe?
 Second, when it comes to pain management, does CBD work?